 Doesn't produce enough airflow for large rooms.
 Considering the size and capabilities, it's pricey.

-The small 13-inch-by-13-inch footprint means this fan can go almost anywhere without getting in the way.
+The small 13 x 13-inch footprint means this fan can go almost anywhere without getting in the way.
 The nighttime setting that dims the control display is a welcome convenience as well.

 Some consumers complained of a clicking noise in the fan after a few uses.

-Provides perfect mix of quiet operation and powerful air flow.
-Includes a sleep timer and a remote control for full control of the fan.
+Provides a perfect mix of quiet operation and powerful airflow.
+Includes a sleep timer and remote control for full control of the fan.
 Can stick magnetized remote to the metal fan for easy storage.
 Good performance level over time.
 Small footprint.

 Expensive.
-Overall air movement not as powerful as blade fans.
+Overall air movement not as great as blade fans.

 Has a small design that's suitable for small to medium rooms, and oscillates and tilts to spread air where needed.
 Features 12 speeds.
 Energy-efficient to operate, and has a remote and timer.